day8/re-frame/README.md

 something original and clever).

-Using re-frame, you will be able to break your application code into distinct pieces, and those distinct pieces will be  be pure functions.
+Using re-frame, you will be able to break your application code into distinct pieces, and those distinct pieces will be pure functions.
 Each can be easily described, understood and tested independently.

 At small scale, any framework seems like pesky overhead.
 The explanatory examples in here are necessarily small scale, so you'll need to squint a little to see the benefit.

-We write larger, complicated SPAs and we've ve found it a delight to use so far.
+We write larger, complicated SPAs and we've found it a delight to use so far.

 ### Core Beliefs